TALK TO SALES

 How premium tax credits can offset higher premiums

-Now that you know how age affects your health insurance premiums, you might be wondering how you can get financial assistance if you have a higher than average premium amount.
+Now that you know how age affects your health insurance premiums, you may wonder how you can get financial assistance if you have a higher-than-average premium.

-Because individual market premiums are up to three times more costly for older individuals, the premium subsidies are much larger to bring the after-subsidy cost down to a price that's considered affordable.
-These larger subsidies can offset the cost of any metal-level plan, including insurance plans that are less expensive than the benchmark silver plan.
+Because individual market premiums are up to three times more costly for older individuals, the premium subsidies may be much larger for these adults to bring the after-subsidy cost down to an affordable price.
+These subsidies can offset the cost of any metal-level plan, including health insurance plans that are less expensive than the benchmark silver plan.

-These extra subsidies, which have been extended through the end of 2025, reduce the percentage of income that individuals have to pay for their health insurance coverage and eliminate the subsidy cliff.
-A subsidy cliff is when the premium tax credit eligibility normally ends abruptly at a household income of 400% of the poverty level.
+These extra premium subsidies reduce the percentage of income that individuals have to pay for their health insurance coverage and eliminate the subsidy cliff.
+A subsidy cliff is when the premium tax credit eligibility ends typically at a household income of 400% of the poverty level.

-This especially helps older enrollees, as their higher premiums costs make the subsidy cliff more significant than it is for younger enrollees.
+This especially helps older enrollees as their higher premium costs make the subsidy cliff more significant than it is for younger enrollees.

 Age-based health insurance options

 If you’re an older individual, you’ve probably had an employer health plan at some point.
-Employer-sponsored health insurance is the traditional way of insuring employees.
-Employers pay a fixed premium to an insurance carrier that in turn covers employees’ medical claims.
+Employer-provided health insurance is the traditional way of insuring employees.
+Employers pay a fixed premium to an insurance carrier covering employees’ medical claims.

-Providing group health insurance can help employers retain their best employees and enhance overall workplace satisfaction and productivity.
-According to our data, older employees are more likely to feel their employer values their physical health.
-This may be because healthcare is used more frequently by older employees.
+Group health insurance can help employers retain their best employees and enhance workplace satisfaction and productivity.
+Our data shows that older employees are likelier to feel their employer values their physical health.
+This may be because older employees tend to need medical care more frequently.

-Based on your age, you have a few other health coverage options if you don’t want or don’t have an employer-sponsored health plan.
+But employer-provided health insurance can be rigid, expensive, and offer an insufficient level of coverage for every employee’s healthcare needs.
+Luckily, you have a few other health insurance coverage options if you don’t want or don’t have an employer-sponsored plan.

 Medicaid